 How do I check in for my flight?

-You can check in for your flight 24 hours before you take off, up to three hours before departure, online or via the TUI App.
+You can check in for your flight 72 hours before you take off, up to three hours before departure, online or via the TUI App.
 Checking in online will limit the amount of time you have to queue in the airport and limit the contact you have with other passengers and our team.
-You’ll need to check in 24 hours before your outbound flight from the UK and 24 hours before your flight home from your destination.
+You can check in 72 hours before your outbound flight from the UK and 72 hours before your flight home from your destination.
 We will also be asking you to complete a brief health declaration as part of the check-in process and you’ll need to do this before you can download your boarding card.
 We will have a limited number of check-in desks available at the airport in case you aren’t able to check in online.

 Do I need to bring a face mask for my flight?

 Everyone over the age of six years old needs to wear a face mask during their flight, and guidelines recommend that you wear one in the airport, too.
+Your face mask must cover your nose, mouth and chin – you can wear a face shield, but you’ll need to wear a face mask, too.
 Different overseas destinations will have different measures in place, but we would advise keeping your mask on right up until you reach your hotel.
 You will need to bring your own masks, and you will need to change your mask every four hours.
 We’d recommend you have a supply with you, so you can change them regularly and use them overseas if you need to.
 Some airports may have masks on sale, but it’s a good idea to be prepared and buy them in advance.
 If you have a medical condition that means you shouldn’t wear a mask, you won’t need to.

 Should I bring hand sanitiser?